Mattlister/designandconquer/README.md

 ## Original wireframe concepts

 * The wireframes below were the original design I had in mind.
-A bold header and the images were to be set below but I didn't think a solid colour background was enough and was dull.
+A bold header and the images were to be sat on a blank background.
+How i visualised it and how it showed were very different and it was much duller on screen.
 The images which hadn't been chosen at the time might have brought it into a better light but I reviewed other sites and they either had a similar design or something more dramatic.

-* Full Screen Design
+* Original Full Screen Design

 <p align="center">
   <img width="400" height="400" src="/assets/wireframes/originalFSwireframe.png">
 </p>

-* Ipad Design
+* Original Ipad Design

 <p align="center">
   <img width="400" height="400" src="/assets/wireframes/originalipadwframe.png">
 </p>

-* Mobile Design
+* Original Mobile Design

 <p align="center">
   <img width="300" height="350" src="/assets/wireframes/orangemob.png">
 </p>

 * Changing it to a design more along the lines below made an impact straight away.
 It had colour giving a better overall layout and made a difference from the moment I added the background image.
 Nothing else but that image changed everything.
 I could then layer over the